NCAR/python-tutorial/pages/part1_1.rst

 ..

-   If you type "git log" you will show a log of all the commits, or changes made to your repository.
+   If you type `git log` you will show a log of all the commits, or changes made to your repository.

 13. Go back to the top-level directory: